-The percentage of people testing positive appears to have levelled off in Wales in the most recent week.
+The percentage of people testing positive for COVID-19 in Wales has decreased in the most recent week.

-Since the estimates are based on a relatively low number of positive tests, there is some uncertainty and the results should be interpreted with caution.
+Since the estimates are based on a relatively low number of positive tests, caution should be taken in over-interpreting any small movements in the latest trend.

-Further information on the classification of positive cases can be found on the ONS website.
+Further information on the classification of positive cases can be found on the Office for National Statistics (ONS) website.

 Please note that there is a greater lag in data from the infection survey than from other sources such as Public Health Wales.

-The percentage of people testing positive for COVID-19 by single year of age since 6 March 2021 for Wales, Northern Ireland and Scotland is provided in the ONS dataset.
+The percentage of people testing positive for COVID-19 by single year of age since 6 March 2022 for Wales, Northern Ireland, England and Scotland is provided in the ONS dataset.

 Estimates for the countries of the UK

-At the midpoint of the most recent week (10 to 16 April 2021) the highest estimated percentages of the community population with COVID-19 among the nations of the UK were in Scotland (0.18%) and England (0.17%).
+At the midpoint of the most recent week (10 to 16 April 2022), the estimated percentage of the community population with COVID-19 across the UK ranged from 3.56% in Northern Ireland to 6.53% in Wales.

 There is some uncertainty around the individual point estimates for the nations.
 Estimates for the last few days of the series, shown as dashed lines in the chart below, have more uncertainty.

 The following table summarises positivity rates across the UK countries.